USFmatscilab/FerroPhase-Q/README.txt

 ********************************START**********************************************
 quantum_v28.py :- This code evolves the density matrix and analytical wavefunction of a ferroelectric/antiferroelectric system under an applied electric field (AC or DC).

+INPUT FILES:
+- 1. all_simulation_data.h5     : HDF5 file with eigenvalues/vectors and attributes as genereted from step 1.
+- 2. interpolated_potential.txt : Text file with columns x, V(x) as genereted from step 1.
+- 3. PARAM_dyn.json             :JSON file with simulations parameters including:

 {
 "Temp": 0.01,                  (Temperature in in K)